7 Historical Horror Books Like Mexican Gothic

 6. The Haunting of Hill House

-This is very much a classic horror novel published in 1959.
-Also, it is one of the finest gothic horror novels of the late 20th century.
-The Wall Street Journal went so far as to say that this is now widely regarded as the greatest haunted house story ever written.
+This is a classic horror novel published in 1959.
+It is also one of the finest gothic horror novels of the late 20th century.
+The Wall Street Journal went so far as to say that it is now widely regarded as the greatest haunted house story ever written.

 Dr. Montague is very interested in the paranormal, so he sends letters to people who have witnessed some paranormal event.
-Then he invites them to spend a few weeks at a house that is haunted, and it is called Hill House.
-So only two young women respond.
+Then, he invites them to spend a few weeks at a haunted house called Hill House.
+So, only two young women respond.
 One is Theodora.
-She’s very confident and outgoing, and gregarious.
+She’s very confident, outgoing, and gregarious.
 The other woman who responds is Eleanor, and she’s very shy, introverted, and self-conscious.
 Those traits are not synonymous.
 She happens to be all three.

-Montague also invites a young man named Luke, who will be the eventual owner of the house.
+Montague also invites a young man named Luke, who will eventually own the house.
 The story is primarily told from Eleanor’s point of view as she gets to know the characters.
 They all start to experience some very horrible things in the house.
 There were so many instances of that throughout the book.

-The horror and the scary things happening are very vague similar to Mexican Gothic.
-If a horror novel gives everything away at the end or directly describes what is scary, it can make it less scary for the reader.
+The horror and the scary things happening are very vague, similar to Mexican Gothic.
+If a horror novel gives everything away at the end or directly describes what is creepy, it can make it less scary for the reader.
 It doesn’t allow them to create anything in their heads or imagination.
 So this book leaves a lot to the imagination.
-If you want a horror novel that spells everything out for you, this won’t be for you.
+This won’t be for you if you want a horror novel that spells everything out.
 But again, this is genuinely one of the creepiest.

 The Haunting of Hill House